 Richard is a senior property dispute resolution lawyer.

-Whilst most of his cases settle through alternative dispute resolution, he is also an able trial lawyer and has acted on some of the most high-profile recent cases in this area of law, including the Crosthwaite v Chelsea Football Club litigation (a claim to restrain interference with rights of light) and the on-going Lugano v Northumberland County Council & others litigation (a multi-million pound breach-of-duty claim relating to the planning application for the Dissington Garden Village).
+Whilst most of his cases settle through alternative dispute resolution procedures, he is also an able trial lawyer.
+He has led on some of the most well-publicised and high-profile recent pieces of litigation in this area of law, including Crosthwaite v Chelsea Football Club (a claim to restrain interference with rights of light); INEOS v The National Trust (a claim to secure rights over National Trust land so that shale gas exploration can take place) and Lugano v Northumberland County Council & others (a multi-million pound breach-of-duty claim against officers alleged to have committed the tort of misfeasance in public office).

 Jonathan is a key senior member of Pinsent Masons' Financial Services offering and one of the firms' "Leading Lights" for the future.